cozy/cozy-stack/docs/sharing-design.md

 One person decides to share something with other people from an application on her cozy.
 In our example, Alice wants to share a todo list with her friends, Bob and Charlie, and it is done from the _Todo_ application.
-The application calls the stack with the rules for this sharing and the identifiers of the contacts with whom to share.
+The application calls the stack with the rules for this sharing, including the documents to target and the rights granted to the recipients, to add/update/delete todos.
+It also specifies the contacts with whom to share by providing their identifiers.
+See the [sharing schema](#description-of-a-sharing) for a complete description of the expected fields.

 The stack persists an `io.cozy.sharings` document and sends an email to the recipients (Bob an Charlie).

 ### Step 2: a recipient accepts the sharing